top of page

 MK Guide Recommends

-Osu Kannon Temple, founded in the early 14th century, is one of Nagoya's most important cultural and historical sites.
-The temple is dedicated to Kannon, the goddess of mercy, and attracts visitors with its beautiful architecture and serene atmosphere.
-Surrounding the temple is the lively Osu Shopping District, offering a unique blend of traditional and modern shops.
-The temple is also famous for its monthly flea markets and annual festivals, providing a rich cultural experience.
+Osu Kannon Temple, established in the early 14th century, is one of Nagoya's most significant cultural and historical landmarks.
+The temple is dedicated to Kannon, the goddess of mercy, and draws visitors with its stunning architecture and peaceful ambiance.
+Surrounding the temple is the lively Osu Shopping District, which offers a unique mix of traditional and modern shops.
+The temple is also well known for its monthly flea markets and annual festivals, providing a rich cultural experience.

 Facilities & Services